Learn more about the appeals process by reviewing definitions of common terms the VA uses to discuss disability benefits.

 VA-accredited veterans disability benefits attorneys take on cases after the VA has already denied the veteran at least once.
 Their job is to help you appeal that decision.

-The VA claims process for disability benefits can take a considerable amount of time.
+The VA claims process for disability benefits can take a considerable amount of time, especially if you are unfamiliar with VA acronyms and terminology.
 The earlier you involve a skilled representative, the sooner you have qualified support to file an appeal.

 A veterans disability appeals attorney recovers a contingency fee for their work, provided that they help their client resolve their claim.
 When the VA awards the veteran back pay benefits, veterans disability claims lawyers receive about a third of this amount.